October 2022

 The Office of Inspector General (OIG) of Ignita Veritas United (IVU) as an intergovernmental organization (IGO) will prosecute, to the fullest extent of the law, offenders who engage in or threaten defamation attacks against its IGO officials, or against other Foreign Officials of its Member States.

-International law gives special law enforcement protections to Officials of an intergovernmental organization (IGO), and also to any other Foreign Officials of its Member States:
+International law gives special law enforcement protections to Officials of an intergovernmental organization (IGO), and also to any other Foreign Officials of its Member States.
+It is an international crime to attack the professional reputation of such Officials by defaming the IGO or the individuals:

-It mandates that “any Official of a State or of an international organization of an intergovernmental character [IGO]” is “entitled to special protection” as an “internationally protected person”.
-It is an international crime to commit “any attacks upon the person, freedom or dignity [reputation]”, thus including defamation, against such IGO or Foreign Official.
-(1973 Convention on Internationally Protected Persons, Articles 1.1(b), 2.3.)
+Thus, it is an international crime to commit “any attacks upon the person, freedom or dignity [reputation]”, thus including defamation, against such IGO or Foreign Official.
+(Article 2.3.)

-Note that attacks against “freedom” of an Official means and includes any acts or threats of defamation obstructing one’s right of “freedom” to practice one’s profession and to perform one’s official duties.
+Note that attacks against “freedom” of an Official means and includes any acts or threats of defamation obstructing the right of “freedom” to practice one’s profession and to perform one’s official duties for the IGO.

-Note that attacks against “dignity” inherently and necessarily mean and include any defamation undermining one’s reputation.
+Note that attacks against “dignity” inherently and necessarily mean and include any defamation undermining one’s reputation, including by defaming the IGO.

 By international law, all States (meaning countries) are required to prosecute any crimes against an IGO or foreign Official, whenever “committed in the territory of” or by a “national of” that State (1973 Internationally Protected Persons, Article 3(b)-(c)).